gmestanley/DNH-V/README.md

 Description coming soon.

+## Changelog
+Currently no releases are available, but there were changes made in older versions; check the older repository [DNH-Netplay](https://github.com/gmestanley/DNH-Netplay) to see a log of them.

 ## Requirements (for compiling)
  * zlib
 </br>Best and recommended way to obtain it is to use [vcpkg](https://github.com/Microsoft/vcpkg) C++ Library Manager.